ASoldo/c2_ri/docs/FRONTEND_SYSTEMS.md

 Each layer receives a unified camera transform so 2D/3D and DOM pins align.

-Current globe rendering uses a locally stored OpenStreetMap-derived texture applied to a sphere for offline-capable visualization.
-Replace with an internal tile server when available.
+Current globe rendering uses locally stored 8k Earth textures from Solar System Scope (day/night/clouds/normal/specular) for offline-capable visualization.
+Swap with an internal tile server or terrain service when available.

 ## Infinite Board